Kyowon Group Data Breach: 9.6M Leaked & Security Guide

 To prevent secondary damage from the Kyowon Group Data Breach, please follow these steps immediately:

-1. Update Your Credentials: Change passwords for all accounts sharing the same ID as your compromised account.
+- Update Your Credentials: Change passwords for all accounts sharing the same ID as your compromised account.
+It is essential to block ‘credential stuffing’ attacks.
+In this method, attackers use leaked data from one site to gain unauthorized access to other accounts.

-2. Beware of Smishing: Do not click URLs in texts regarding “compensation” or “recovery” news.
+- Beware of Smishing: Do not click URLs in texts that impersonate Kyowon.
+Specifically, avoid links in message regarding “compensation” or “recovery”.

-3. Enable 2FA: Set up Two-Factor Authentication on your main security settings page to block unauthorized access.
+- Enable 2FA: Set up Two-Factor Authentication on your main security settings page to block unauthorized access.
+Therefore, this measure fundamentally blocks hackers from accessing your account, even if your password is leaked.